top of page

 Assessment against Adopted Planning Policy

-This application sought permission for a two storey side extension, single storey rear extension and the conversion of a garage into a bedroom.
+This planning application sought permission for a two storey side extension, single storey rear extension and the conversion of a garage into a bedroom.
 The proposal has been assessed against Policy 2 - Promoting good design of the Joint Core Strategy and policies HOU 19- Extensions to existing dwellings, IMP 8 - Safe and free flow of traffic and IMP 9 - Residential Amenity of the South Norfolk Local Plan.
 Consideration has also been given to policies DM3.5 Residential extensions and conversions within Settlements and DM3.14 Amenity, noise and quality of life of the Development Management Policies.
 The assessment of the application gave due weight to the saved policies in the South Norfolk Local Plan referred to above, because those policies remain consistent with the published National Planning Policy Framework and consideration to those policies as detailed above of the emerging Development Management Policies.

 Other examples of extensions and alterations are evident within the street scene.
 The proposal will alter the appearance of the dwelling however this has been designed so as not to detract from the original character.
 While the two storey side extension and garage alteration will be visible the proposal will not look out of place within the street scene.
 While the rear single storey aspect will only be viewed by the adjacent occupiers.